UniversalDependencies/UD_Swedish-Talbanken/README.md

 # Syntax

-The syntactic annotation in the Swedish-TP treebank follows the general guidelines but adds four language-specific relations:
+The syntactic annotation in the Swedish-Talbanken treebank follows the general guidelines but adds four language-specific relations:

 - acl:relcl for relative clauses